-Figure 1: Correlation analysis of the selected variables
+Figure 1: Correlation between the variables.

 4.2 Descriptive Statistics

 Statistics is defined as the collection, organization, and interpretation of data.
 There are two types of statistics.
 The first one is descriptive statistics.
 The second one is inferential statistics.
 Descriptive statistics is defined as the value that describes the characteristics of a sample or population.
 Inferential statistic describes those values that infer results of a sample to the population from which the sample is drawn.